Morris-Research-Group/bayexpress/README.md

 $~$

 > [!NOTE]
-> There are several manuscripts in preparation related to the work in this repository, here is a description what to find where from which paper.
+> There are three manuscripts in preparation related to the work in this repository, here is a description what to find where from which paper.

 1. [Hoerbst et al. 2024: Closed Form Solution for the 2-Sample Problem in Differential Gene Expression Analysis](#Closed-Form-Solution-for-the-2-Sample-Problem-in-Differential-Gene-Expression-Analysis)
 2. [Hoerbst et al. 2025: A Bayesian framework for ranking genes based on their statistical evidence for differential expression](#A-Bayesian-framework-for-ranking-genes-based-on-their-statistical-evidence-for-differential-expression)